This is the multi-page printable view of this section. Click here to print.

 Events are facts and Event Sourcing is based on the incremental accretion of knowledge about our application / domain.
 Events in the log cannot be changed or deleted.
 They represent things that have happened.
 Thus, in the absence of a time machine, they cannot be made to un-happen.

-Here’s an overview of Event Sourcing:
+Here’s an overview of the data-flow in Event Sourcing:

 Problem